 That said, you may still choose to pick up a service dog vest (better visibility, warning signs that you feel may be needed for others to see, etc.) or other supplies with a few features that allow you for better control of the dog or for the dog to assist you better.

 Service Dog Licensing or Prescription Requirements

 To have a psychiatric service dog, you do not have to have a doctor’s prescription.
-However, if you obtain your service dog through a service dog organization, they may ask questions about how a service dog would improve your life.
+However, if you obtain your service dog through a service dog organization, they may ask how a service dog would improve your life.
 This information will help them to match you up with the right canine for your special needs.

 In fact, it’s discouraged to use “licensing services,” not only because they are a scam to make money off service dog owners, but because they are widely used by people posing with fake “service animals.”

 And because of that, they make it much harder for legitimate service dog handlers by teaching business owners to expect service animals to be certified.